You must register before the outing. See the

 The departure time from the meeting location is

 firm.
-If you're late (even by one minute), don't expect the
+If you're late, please don't expect the leader or the

 If you plan to use local transit, use the "map" link in the